1969 24 Hours of Le Mans: Start

-After a sunny week, race-day was overcast, but dry with a huge crowd in attendance for the start.
-At the drop of the flag it was Stommelen, with a big power-slide, who was first under the Dunlop bridge.
-In yet another deadly year of motorsport Jacky Ickx, mindful of the accident that had ended the career of his former teammate Willy Mairesse's on the first lap of the previous year's race staged his own one-man protest.
-He rebelled against the traditional Le Mans starting procedure to run across the track to their cars, climb in, start the car, and move the car as quickly as possible to pull away from the grid.
+After a sunny week, race-day was overcast.
+At the drop of the flag it was Stommelen, who was first under the Dunlop bridge.
+In yet another deadly year of motorsport Jacky Ickx, mindful of the accident that had ended the career of his former teammate Willy Mairesse's on the first lap of the previous year's race staged a protest.
+He rebelled against the traditional Le Mans starting procedure to run across the track to their cars, climb in, start the car, and move the to pull away from the grid.
 Instead Ickx walked slowly to his car, properly put on his safety belts, and only then moved the car.
-Doing so effectively relegated Ickx to the back of the starting grid.
+Doing so relegated Ickx to the back of the starting grid.

 His concern was borne out almost immediately.
 On the very first lap, the twitchy handling of the Porsche 917 and the inexperience of one of its drivers resulted in a major accident: the death of British gentleman-driver John Woolfe.
-Woolfe's purchased his 917 for £16000 (US$40,000) only days earlier and was quoted by a colleague as having said its power "scared the pants off me".
+Woolfe purchased his 917 for £16000 (US$40,000) only days earlier and was quoted by a colleague as having said its power "scared the pants off me".
 Porsche racing manager Rico Steinemann was quoted as having pled with Woolfe before the race to allow his works-driver teammate Herbert Linge to drive the first stint, but he demurred.
 Woolfe crashed approaching Maison Blanche when he got two wheels on the grass and lost control.
 He was thrown free of the car as it spun, rolled, hit an embankment, and exploded.
 Woolfe was taken by helicopter to a nearby hospital, but was dead on arrival.